In This Article About Service Connection

 Five Ways to Establish a VA Disability Benefits Service Connection

-If you entered the military with a mental or physical condition and it becomes worse, you may now have a service connected disability for VA benefit purposes.
-For example, if you entered the military with a hip condition and your military service aggravated the hip condition, it is now considered a service connected disability.
+If you entered the military with a mental or physical condition and it becomes worse, you may now have a service-connected disability for VA benefits purposes.
+For example, if you entered the military with a hip condition and your military service aggravated the hip condition, it is now considered a service-connected disability.

-When you apply for VA disability benefits, do not forget to include your secondary service connected disabilities.
+When you apply for VA disability benefits, do not forget to include your secondary service-connected disabilities.
 This is one area of VA law we see many veterans not understand and it hurts their VA benefit claims.
-Secondary service connected disabilities are conditions that are caused by your direct service connected disability.
-One of the best ways to increase your rating is to service connect as many impairments as possible.
-Secondary service connected disabilities are often the majority of a veteran’s VA rating.
+Secondary service-connected disabilities are conditions that are caused by your direct service-connected disability.
+One of the best ways to increase your rating is to service-connect as many impairments as possible.
+Secondary service-connected disabilities are often the majority of a veteran’s VA rating.

 Proving a Service Connected Disability With Missing Records

-Events Missing From Military Records: Lots of veterans have a service connected disability denied because of events missing in their military records.
+Lots of veterans have a service-connected disability denied because of events missing in their military records.
 For example, a veteran who is applying for PTSD disability benefits might be denied because there is no record of an IED attack.
 This veteran can use buddy statements, later explained in this article, to prove an event happened.
 The VA will consider buddy statements as evidence that an unrecorded event happened.
 Many Vietnam veterans use buddy statements because of missing records.

 Evidence Vets Can Use to Prove a Service Connected Disability

-Lay Statements: Many veterans don’t understand how powerful lay statements can be for their claim.
+Many veterans don’t understand how powerful lay statements can be for their claims.
 Our VA disability lawyers often use lay statements to show the VA things that don’t exist in the medical records.
 For example, lay statements from friends and family members can be used to show that a veteran returned from service “different” than when they left.
 Generally, lay statements are used to show that a mental condition was caused or aggravated by military service.
 Lay statements generally attempt to show how military service affected the veteran’s mental condition.

 We once had a client who was able to prove he was exposed to Agent Orange because of a photograph he took decades ago.
 All of his service records were missing and there was no proof he served abroad during the Vietnam War.
 The background of an old photograph was the evidence needed to prove he was in a Southeast Asian country.
-The background showed that his base was using empty Agent Orange barrels to gather rain for drinking water.
+The background showed that his base was using empty Agent Orange barrels to gather the rain for drinking water.

 Service Connected Disabilities & Presumptive Conditions

 At this point, the VA does not have a presumptive illness list for Iraq and Afghanistan veterans exposed to burn pits.
 Burn pit exposure claims can be hard to win, but it can be done.
 Veterans with lung conditions who served at bases with burn pits will need to show a direct connection between the burn pit and their conditions.
 The VA is dragging its feet on burn pit reform.
 It is unbelievable how many 30-year-old, non-smoker, physically fit, Iraq and Afghanistan veterans contact our law firm with lung issues.
 Healthy 30-year-olds generally don’t have lung conditions for no reason.
 We fully believe that burn pits on Iraq and Afghanistan military bases may have seriously injured thousands of military service members.

-Gulf War Veterans With Disabilities: Gulf War veterans often have unexplained illnesses.
+Gulf War veterans often have unexplained illnesses.
 In years passed, Gulf War Syndrome claims were denied.
 The VA now has a presumptive list of illnesses for Gulf War veterans.
 There are many unexplained illnesses that veterans are able to service connect because of the presumptive list.

 Get Help With Your Service Connected Disability Claims From a Lawyer

-Do you have more questions about a service connected disability after reading through this article?
+Do you have more questions about a service-connected disability after reading through this article?
 Reach out to Woods & Woods veterans disability lawyers.
 Since 1985, Woods & Woods has successfully represented thousands of disabled veterans and their family members.
 We know how the VA system works and we aggressively advocate for our clients.

-If you hire Woods & Woods, you’ll get an experienced VA certified disability attorney.
+If you hire Woods & Woods, you’ll get an experienced VA-certified disability attorney.
 Our law firm is dedicated to winning VA benefits appeals.
 We have teams of doctors, lawyers, psychologists, vocational experts, case managers, and support staff to fight the VA for you.
 Woods & Woods is an innovative law firm that has developed complex systems to make fighting the VA easy for clients.
-Once you hire us, we will get to work proving you have a service connected disability, gathering medical records, scheduling doctors interviews for reports, writing briefs and case plans, and doing the legal research needed to win your claim.
+Once you hire us, we will get to work proving you have a service-connected disability, gathering medical records, scheduling doctor’s interviews for reports, writing briefs and case plans, and doing the legal research needed to win your claim.

-We will never ask a veteran with a service connected disability to pay upfront.
+We will never ask a veteran with a service-connected disability to pay upfront.
 We know you may be struggling financially and we don’t want to exacerbate that problem.
 Our lawyers only charge a fee if you win your appeal.
 If your appeal is not successful, you pay us nothing.
 Just to be clear, if you don’t win your claim you don’t pay a penny.
-If your claim is won, our fee is 20% of back pay and case expenses (things like doctors reports).
+If your claim is won, our fee is 20% of back pay and case expenses (things like doctor’s reports).

 Our VA disability compensation lawyers offer free legal consultations to any veteran or family member that needs help.
-We can discuss your service connected disability and what legal options are available to you at this moment.
-We can evaluate your claim and examine every service connected disability you have if we think you may have a case.
-There is never an obligation to hire Woods & Woods just because you discussed your service connected disability with our law firm.
+We can discuss your service-connected disability and what legal options are available to you at this moment.
+We can evaluate your claim and examine every service-connected disability you have if we think you may have a case.
+There is never an obligation to hire Woods & Woods just because you discussed your service-connected disability with our law firm.